St. Leon, British Columbia: History

 The springs were first discovered and land in the area claimed by Michael M. Grady of Revelstoke in 1894 who built a small hotel, then rebuilt it in 1901 and again in 1906 (Grady Lake and Mount Grady in the same area are named for M.M.
 Grady).
 The resort was popular throughout the Kootenays and thrived from being a port-of-call on the Arrow Lakes steamboat route, which connected with railway lines at Castlegar and Revelstoke.

 Due to the economic downturn in the first year of World War I, Grady closed the hotel and disconnected its supply of hot water from the springs.
 Citizens of Revelstoke appealed to him to create a townsite out of his original alienation of 320 acre so they could build campsites and cottages for their own private use, which he did in 1918, with 10 cottages being erected soon after.

 The settlement was inundated, and its name rescinded, following the raising of the level of the Arrow Lakes by the Keenlyside Dam at Castlegar.

-Closure

-The private dirt road leading from the highway to the springs has been chained off and is now inaccessible as of the summer of 2016.
-A man died in the springs due to a heart attack, and the property owners became concerned about lawsuits.
-A rise in partiers and garbage left behind likely has also contributed to the closure.